Metropolis Group

-Metropolis Studios is a music production and entertainment industry company established in 1989 by Gary Langan, Carey Taylor and Karin Clayton.
-It is located in the Powerhouse, a Grade II listed building, at 70 Chiswick High Road in Chiswick, London, England.
+Metropolis Studios is a music production and entertainment industry company established in 1989 by Gary Langan, Carey Taylor, Karin Clayton and Alexander Skeaping.
+It is located in the Power House, a Grade II listed building, at 70 Chiswick High Road in Chiswick, London, England.
 Over the last twenty years the group has expanded and now consists of three divisions: Metropolis Studios, Metropolis Mastering, and Digital Media/Productions.

-Metropolis Studios was bought out on 31 May 2013 by 'MLML (Metropolis London Music Limited)' by Kainne Clements, (who also owns the Academy of Contemporary Music) The Group in 2017 gained a new CEO Richard Connell, a former Sony Music executive.
+Metropolis Studios was bought out on 31 May 2013 by 'MLML (Metropolis London Music Limited)', placing it in group with the Academy of Contemporary Music) The Group in 2017 gained a new CEO Richard Connell, a former Sony Music executive.

-History of the Powerhouse
+History of the Power House

-The Powerhouse was built in 1901 by a young architect William Curtis Green to power the trams of West London.
+The Power House was built in 1901 by a young architect William Curtis Green to power the trams of West London.
 It originally had a 260-ft. high steel smoke-stack.
 On the façade, are two large female figures that represent 'electricity' and 'locomotion'.
 This substantial building was conceived to be so large as to prevent any of the houses in the neighbourhood (which still tended to be large properties with influential owners) suffering from the vibration and dust caused by the steam powered generators.

-Due to competition from Lots Road power station in Chelsea, power was only generated until 1920 when the building was decommissioned and stripped of its equipment.
-Being mainly used as a storage facility, the Powerhouse gradually fell into disrepair.
+Due to competition from Lots Road Power Station in Chelsea, power was only generated until 1920 when the building was decommissioned and stripped of its equipment.
+Being mainly used as a storage facility, the Power House gradually fell into disrepair.

 Then in 1962 the trolley bus service was closed, the chimney was then demolished in 1966.

 London Transport (by then the owners) decided to redevelop the site.
 This led to an outcry and the Victorian Society campaigned for the protection of the building from the developers, which in turn led to the building being listed in 1975, one of the first Victorian buildings to be so nominated, and the first that was built in the 20th century.
 In 1985, the upper part of the building was converted into flats, including a penthouse which is split over three levels.

 In 1989, after a large scale redevelopment, the lower part of the building was converted into a recording studios, and the home of Metropolis Studios.

 Studios

 Metropolis Studios consists of four floors, 5 recording and mixing studios, and four production rooms.
 It has a concrete and metal atrium, with steel, plywood and render in other rooms.
 In the studios, the design engineers have placed obtuse angle to refract sound.

-Studio B was used as the London mixing studio for Mark Ronson, when he produced the 'Back to Black' album for Amy Winehouse.

-The studios has also been used in the past by Queen, Michael Jackson, U2, Lady Gaga, Little Mix, Adele, Rihanna and Lauryn Hill.
+Studio B was used as the London mixing studio for Mark Ronson, when he produced the Back to Black album for Amy Winehouse.
+Studio A was used by Courtney Hadwin to record all her songs live, The studios has also been used in the past by Queen, George Michael, U2, Lady Gaga, Courtney Hadwin, Little Mix, Adele, Rihanna and Lauryn Hill.